Kerala Minister K T Jaleel resigns days after Lok Ayukta indictment

 Jaleel has sent his resignation to the chief minister and it has been forwarded to the governor.

-“Those vying for my blood can take relief for the moment,” Jaleel said in an emotional note posted on social media.

-The move came hours before the Kerala High Court was to hear Jaleel's petition challenging the Lok Ayukta report on Tuesday.
+The resignation came hours before the Kerala High Court was to hear Jaleel's petition challenging the Lok Ayukta report on Tuesday.

 Jaleel, in his petition, said the Lok Ayukta findings were not based on evidence or proper probe, and hence its ruling should be set aside.
 The Lok Ayukta ruling had indicted him for appointing the minister’s close relative, K T Adeeb, by tweaking the educational qualifications required for the post of general manager, State Minorities Development Finance Corporation.